hpc-ulisboa/RISC-V-Perf-Events-Unmatched/README.md

 ## Please cite

 A prior version of this work is documented in https://carrv.github.io/2021/papers/CARRV2021_paper_29_Domingos.pdf.
-If you use this series of patches for your work, please cite it
+If you use this series of patches for your work, please cite it as:

+Domingos, J., Tomas, P., & Sousa, L. (2021).
+Supporting RISC-V Performance Counters through Performance analysis tools for Linux (Perf).
+CARRV 21 - Fifth Workshop on Computer Architecture Research with RISC-V.

 ## License